 Facilities► View all

-Here there's 2 huge pools that have little bridges to cross over.
-One is heated during the winter months.
+One pool is heated during the winter months.

 For breakfast and dinner with show cooking and fortnightly Canarian or South American themed dinners.
 Your main course at dinner can be served at your table, on request.
-Evening meals can be swapped for picnic lunches.
-Early suppers can be arranged.
+Evening meals can be swapped for picnic lunches, and early suppers can be arranged.
+There's a dress code here, with long trousers and a shirt for gentlemen at dinner.

 TripAdvisor Reviews Show more reviews »